defenseunicorns/leapfrogai-backend-ctransformers/README.md

 ## Usage

 See [instructions](#instructions) to get the backend up and running.
-Then, use the [lLeapfrogAI API server](https://github.com/defenseunicorns/leapfrogai-api) to interact with the backend.
+Then, use the [LeapfrogAI API server](https://github.com/defenseunicorns/leapfrogai-api) to interact with the backend.

 ## Instructions